 About the Frances Stavros Career Technical Education Scholarship

-Frances Stavros Technical Education Scholarship recipients have the opportunity to enroll at one of two Pinellas Technical Education Centers and select from a choice of 25 training programs, including:
+Frances Stavros Technical Education Scholarship recipients have the opportunity to enroll at one of two Pinellas Technical Colleges and select from a choice of 25 training programs, including:

 - Architectural Drafting

 - And, many, many more

 - Students complete internship programs to gain practical experience in their chosen fields

 - Career counselors work closely with students to facilitate an easy transition into the workplace

 - Career counselors provide ongoing motivation, guidance and support